 But things slow down during the “wet” months.

-Most of the time, you don’t really need reservations, anywhere.
-It’s smart to arrange a hotel or two in advance, but even if your first choice is booked up, there are plenty of alternatives.
+Most of the time, you don’t really need reservations anywhere.
+It’s still smart to arrange one or two hotel nights in advance, but even if your first choice is full, there are plenty of other alternatives.

 Sometimes a place you’ll want to eat or drink at is closed.
 So what?
-There’s a great place across the road.
-There are people in the bars, but it’s easy to place your order.
+There’s a great place across the road which will most likely still have a spot for you due to the small number of people traveling.